workflowfm/workflowfm-composer/docs/content/server/docker/image.md

 The container may take a few minutes to fully start!
 {{< /tip >}}

-This is be cause it loads [HOL Light](https://github.com/workflowfm/hol-light) and the [WorkflowFM Reasoner](https://github.com/workflowfm/workflowfm-reasoner) from scratch.
+This is because it loads [HOL Light](https://github.com/workflowfm/hol-light) and the [WorkflowFM Reasoner](https://github.com/workflowfm/workflowfm-reasoner) from scratch.
 You can follow progress using:

 ```sh
 docker logs --follow workflowfm-server